 When working with a new client for the first time however, we recommend you start with a contract.
 This will enforce mutual agreements between both parties regarding payments, terms, turnaround times, limitations of the service, travel, and more.

+Learn all about real estate photography contracts in our in-depth guide.
 Contracts are also recommended for the following scenarios:

 Taking photos of restaurants, shops, hotels, and other commercial establishments, usually entails a higher service fee, which is attached to a higher quality of work.
 A contract is recommended because businesses often use the document as part of the requirement to process your payment.